learn-co-curriculum/oo-relationships-practice/README.md

 Clone this repo from Github.
 CD into the main directory using your console and run `bundle install` to install all Gem dependencies.

 ## Challenges
 This repo contains domains for practicing building Object-Oriented Relationships.
 The descriptions for these exercises are located in the `exercises` directory.
 At the top of each file is a level indicating whether it is an easy, medium or hard domain.
 Harder levels include more models or more complex relationships.
+The harder models also include less explicit instructions about what methods to write.
+You should work to derive the methods that need to be defined from the relationship information given.

 ## Writing Code
 You should write all your code for these domains in files in the `app/models` directory.
 You can create models for all of the challenges in there.
 If you name the models as specified, none of the exercises should conflict with each other.